January Gardening Tips and To-Dos for the Pacific Northwest

 Snapdragons and sweet pea seeds can be sown indoors, depending on your last frost date.

 Here’s a great resource for checking your average last frost date.
-You can also use the seed sowing calculator for more timing info on seed sowing.
+You can also use the seed sowing calculator for more information on timing on seed sowing.

 Cold Weather Crops